udaysenghani/Web-Development-Learning/README.md

 🧩 Uvicorn – ASGI server used to run FastAPI

-🤝 Contributions
-This is a learning-focused repository, but improvements are always welcome!
-You can:

-Add more examples or learning notes

-Fix typos or improve documentation

-Suggest project structure improvements

-Steps to contribute:

-bash
-Copy code
-# Fork the repo
-# Create a new branch
-git checkout -b feature/new-example

-# Commit your changes
-git commit -m "Added new FastAPI example"

-# Push and open a Pull Request
-git push origin feature/new-example
 🧑‍💻 Author
 Uday Senghani
 👨‍💻 Software Engineer | Backend & AI Enthusiast
 📍 India

-🔗 GitHub Profile

-📄 License
-This project is licensed under the MIT License — feel free to use and modify it.
-See the LICENSE file for details.

 "Code.
 Learn.
 Build.
 Repeat." 💡

-yaml
-Copy code

----

-Would you like me to also include a **“Future Enhancements”** section (e.g., database integration,